 Stock Status

-Year of Most Recent
+Year of Most Recent Assessment

-Assessment 2013
+2014

 Assessment Runs Presented MP evaluation updated

 Reference Point Target: Not established (reported against B{REF} and SSB{MSY})

-B{REF} : mean of beginning AW vulnerable biomass for the period
+B{REF} : mean of beginning AW vulnerable biomass for the period 1979-88

-1979-88

 SSB{MSY} : mature female biomass associated with B{MSY}

-Soft limit: 20% SSB_0 (default)
+Soft limit: 20% SSB 0 (default)

 Hard limit: 10% SSB 0 (default)

 Overfishing threshold: F{MSY}

-Status in relation to Target CPUE is at a level well above the levels during the reference period.
+Status in relation to Target CPUE is at a level well above the levels during the reference

+period.

-Virtually certain (> 99%) to be above B{REF}
+Virtually Certain (> 99%) to be above B{REF}

 Very Likely (> 90%) to be above SSB{MSY}

-Status in relation to Limits Exceptionally Unlikely (< 1%) to be below the soft and hard limits
+Status in relation to Limits Exceptionally Unlikely (< 1%) to be below the soft and hard

+limits
-Status in relation to

-Overfishing Overfishing is Very Unlikely (< 10%) to be occurring
+Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring

-Annual landings, TACC and standardised CPUE for CKA4 from 1979 to 2012
+Annual landings, TACC and standardised CPUE for CRA4 from 1979 to 2012

 Fishery and Stock Trends

 Recent Trend in Biomass or

 Proxy Biomass has increased since 2007.

 Recent Trend in Fishing

 Intensity or Proxy -

 Other Abundance Indices -

 Trends in Other Relevant

 Indicators or Variables -

 Projections and Prognosis

-Stock Projections or Prognosis Offset CPUE to Sept 2013 decreased from 1.37 to 1.30 kg/potlift

-which results in a TACC decrease of 55 t to 407 t based on the MF
+Stock Projections or Prognosis Offset CPUE to Sept 2014 decreased from 1.29 to 1.17 kg/potlift which results in no change to the TACC based on the MP rule evaluation.

-Probability of Current Catch or
+Probability of Current Catch or evaluation.

-TACC causing Biomass to Very Unlikely (< 10%)
+TACC causing Biomass to remain below or to decline Very Unlikely (< 10%)

-remain below or to decline

 below Limits

 Probability of Current Catch or

-TACC causing Overfishing to Very Unlikely (< 10%)
+TACC causing Overfishing to continue or commence Very Unlikely (< 10%)

-continue or commence

-Assessment Methodology

-Assessment Type Level 1 Quantitative Assessment model (2011)

-Assessment Method Bayesian length based model

-Assessment Dates Latest assessment: 2011 Next assessment: 2016?

-Overall assessment quality 1- High Quality

-rank

-Main data inputs (rank) CPUE, length frequency, 1- High Quality

-tagging data, puerulus settlement

-indices

-Data not used (rank) N/A

-Changes to Model Structure Addition of fitting to puerulus settlement indices

-and Assumptions Major Sources of Uncertainty Level of non-commercial catches, illegal catches, modelling of growth, estimation of productivity, vulnerability of immature females
+Assessment Methodology Assessment Type Level 1 Full Quantitative Stock Assessment (2011) Assessment Method Bayesian length based model Assessment Dates Latest assessment: 2011 Next assessment: 2016?
+Overall assessment quality rank 1- High Quality Main data inputs (rank) CPUE, length frequency, tagging data, puerulus settlement indices 1- High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Addition of fitting to puerulus se ttlement indices Major Sources of Uncertainty - Level of non-commercial catches, illegal catches, modelling of growth, estimation of productivity, vulnerability of immature females

-A management procedure has been developed that is used to manage the fishery.
+Qualifying Comments A management procedure has been developed that is used to manage the fishery.

-Potting is the main method of targeting rock lobster and is thought to have little direct effect on nontarget species.
+Potting is the main method of targeting rock lobster and is thought to have little direct effect on non-target species.
 For all QMAs, the most frequently reported incidental species caught are, in decreasing order of catch across all stocks: octopus, conger eel, blue cod, trumpeter, sea perch, red cod, butterfish and leatherjackets.
 However, these comprise less than 10% of the rock lobster catch.